Aitorgoyare/PyBer_Analysis/README.md

 ## Recommendations to the CEO

-- Offer incentives to drivers in rural areas to increase the number of drivers in order to increase market share.
+- Offer incentives to drivers in rural areas in order to get more drivers to sign up for the program and grow market share in rural areas.